 Rivian IPO: Everything you need to know about Rivian

-The company is working with advisers including Goldman Sachs Group Inc, JPMorgan Chase & Co, and others, in preparation for the transaction.
+The company had filed paperwork with the Securities and Exchange Commission to become a publicly traded company on September 1.
+Rivian is working with advisers including Goldman Sachs Group Inc, JPMorgan Chase & Co, and others.

 Want to trade more IPOs?
 Visit our IPO trading page.